gorangalinec/zf-beginners-doctrine2/ch5/docs/readme.md

 7. A service layer, in application/modules/catalog/services, is used by the the catalog controllers.

+8. Email sent from the contact form is not immediately sent.
+Instead it is saved to a Zend_Queue database and processed using a cron job.
+The sql for creating the Zend queue database is in ./scripts/zendqueue.sql.
+The cron job is ./scripts/queue-process.
+   Once you create the database, you will need to change the queue.xxx and email.xxx sections of the application.ini file.

 kurt krueckeberg (kurtk at pobox dot com)